 Ever dreamed of studying in London but been put off by the stereotypes about the expense involved?
 If so, prepare for a nice surprise!

-A new study has revealed that the capital is NOT the most expensive city in the UK for students – in fact, it doesn’t even rank in the top five of pricey places!
+A new study has revealed that the capital is NOT the most expensive city in the UK for students (that said if you are studying in London check out our article on how to save money in London as a student) – in fact, it doesn’t even rank in the top five of pricey places!

 Despite picking up a reputation for being one of the most expensive cities in Europe, London is a cheaper place for students to live than Edinburgh, Southampton, Cambridge, Oxford, Plymouth and Sheffield.